Graylog2/omnibus-graylog2/README.md

 Download
 --------
-You can download Graylog stable as _Ubuntu_ package [here](https://packages.graylog2.org/releases/graylog2-omnibus/ubuntu/graylog_latest.deb)
+You can download pre-build omnibus packages of Graylog [here](https://packages.graylog2.org/appliances/ubuntu) Those packages are build for _Ubuntu_ 14.04 LTS release.

-Or Graylog beta/rc build from [here](https://packages.graylog2.org/releases/graylog-omnibus/ubuntu/graylog_beta.deb)

 Installation
 ------------